 Featured Snippet, Rich Snippet, and Knowledge Panel

 The second thing you need to know today is that featured snippets, rich snippets, and knowledge panels are three (3) different things.

 I’ve already explained what a featured snippet is above.
 So let’s move to “Rich Snippet”.

-A rich snippet is a regular snippet in the SERP with additional details displayed such as ratings, reviews, events’ date, and so on.
+A rich snippet is a regular snippet in the SERP with additional details displayed such as ratings, reviews, events’ dates, and so on.

 Rich snippets are more attractive than normal snippets because they have more details.
 In case you would like to know, the details in rich snippets are obtained from structured markup.